Asabeneh/10-days-of-git-and-github/readme.md

 ### 14. Connecting git with remote repository

-In this step you will connect your local git repository with your remote GitHub repository
+In this step, you will connect your local git repository with your remote GitHub repository

 ```shell
     git remote add origin remote_repository_ul